edulinq/autograder-server/docs/development.md

 They should always be hashed using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) cryptographic hash function.
 On request, cleartext passwords and tokens may be set from the server to the user (or via email), but never in the other direction.

+### Role Escalation

+API requests that are at least course user context must be called on a user that is enrolled in the course.
+However, users with at least server role admin are allowed to call any API.

+To achieve this, we convert these high level server users to course owners during the validation of the request.
+A server admin (or above) that is not enrolled in the course will have a nil LMSID.
+If they are enrolled in the course, their role will be set to course owner, regardless of their existing course role.

 ## Cross-Platform Scripting